-3. Complete the form to propose a new course and submit a draft to our Instructional Designer for review.
+3. Complete the form to propose a new course and to our Instructional Designer for review.
 We will contact you for a consultation regarding your proposal and provide feedback so that your course has a better chance of getting approved once submitted.

 4. Once your course proposal is polished and complete, you will then need to obtain the proper signatures and submit an electronic and hard copy to the University Curriculum Committee.

 If you’d like the Biggio Center team to help with your proposal, adhere to the following tips when creating your proposal draft before submitting it to us for review.

 1. Specify your course objectives and how the proposed distance learning course will meet those objectives.